The Spanish Tragedy: Early performances

-The Admiral's Men revived Kyd's original on 7 January 1597, and performed it twelve times to 19 July; they staged another performance conjointly with Pembroke's Men on 11 October of the same year.
+English actors performed the play on tour in Germany in 1592.
+The Admiral's Men revived Kyd's original on 7 January 1597, and performed it twelve times to 19 July; they staged another performance jointly with Pembroke's Men on 11 October of the same year.
 The records of Philip Henslowe suggest that the play was on stage again in 1601 and 1602.
-English actors performed the play on tour in Germany (1601), and both German and Dutch adaptations were made.